annbech/mxnet/docs/architecture/program_model.md

 This topic compares the programming models, discusses the fundamental advantages and drawbacks introduced by the models, and explores how we can learn from them.

-We'll focus on the programming model itself, instead of the implementation.
 This article isn't about benchmarking deep learning libraries.
-Instead, we divide the libraries into several categories according to the user interface they offer, and discuss how interface style affects performance and flexibility of deep learning programs.
+We'll focus on the programming models themselves, instead of the implementations.
+We divide the libraries into several categories according to the user interface they offer, and discuss how interface style affects performance and flexibility of deep learning programs.
-The discussion in this article may not be specific to deep learning, but we will keep deep learning applications as our use-cases and goal of optimization.
+The discussion might not be specific to deep learning, but we will use deep learning applications as our use cases and the goal of optimization.

 ## Symbolic vs. Imperative Programs

-This is the first section to get started, the first thing we are going to compare is symbolic style programs vs imperative style programs.
+First let's compare symbolic-style programs vs. imperative-style programs.
-If you are a python or c++ programmer, it is likely you are already familiar with imperative programs.
+If you are a Python or C++ programmer, it is likely you are already familiar with imperative programs.
-Imperative style programs conduct the computation as we run them.
-Most code you write in python is imperative, for example, the following numpy snippet.
+Imperative-style programs conduct computation as we run them.
+Most code you write in Python is imperative, as is the following NumPpy snippet.

     ```python
     import numpy as np